 The procedure in Section 7.3.2.2 describes that the PEMC sends the PIN creation request to PIN server (AF) and the PIN server performs an authorization check to verify whether the PINAPP (PEMC) has authorization to perform the operation.

 Q2 To SA2: Whether and how the 5GC involved in the PIN creation procedure?
-If the 5GC is involved in the PIN creation procedure, what and how to PIN server interact with 5GC?
+If the 5GC is involved in the PIN creation procedure, what and how PIN server interact with 5GC?

 SA6 observation 3: